iltabiai/iltabiai.github.io/_posts/2015-09-11-npm-roommates.md

 layout: post
 title:  "Using Nmap to find your roommates"
 date:   2015-09-11 20:52:00
-categories: [nmap, python, wifi, scan]
+categories: [home automation]
-tags: nmap, python, wifi, scan
+tags: nmap python
 ---

 You can easily check if someone is connected to a Wifi network using a simple function provided in the [Network MAP](https://nmap.org/) package.
 Nmap is a security package designed to discover hosts, services and machines on a network.